Find Clarity, Achieve Balance

 Dr. Newman focuses on building a warm and positive therapeutic relationship with clients and creating a safe, comfortable and non-judgmental environment to explore distressing thoughts, feelings and behaviours.
 Her therapeutic approach is often integrative and draws on elements of a number of evidence-based psychotherapies (e.g., Cognitive Behavioural Therapy (CBT), Exposure and Response Prevention, Acceptance and Commitment Therapy (ACT), Emotion Focused Therapy (EFT), Schema Therapy, and Prolonged Exposure) in order to best address her clients’ unique needs and goals for treatment.

-In addition to her work in private practice, Dr. Newman is employed on a full-time basis as a psychologist in the Integrated Forensic Program at the Royal Ottawa Mental Health Centre (ROMHC).
-Prior to her current employment, Dr. Newman provided clinical services to individuals in the Mood and Anxiety Disorders Program at the ROMHC, the Forensic Treatment Unit at the Brockville Mental Health Centre (BMHC), the Forensic Inpatient Service at the Centre for Addiction and Mental Health (CAMH) and St. Michael’s Hospital in Toronto, Ontario.
+In addition to her work in private practice, Dr. Newman is employed as a psychologist in the Ontario Structured Psychotherapy (OSP) program at the Royal Ottawa Mental Health Centre (ROMHC).
+Prior to her current employment, Dr. Newman provided clinical services to individuals in the Integrated Forensic Program as well as the Mood and Anxiety Disorders Program at the ROMHC, the Forensic Treatment Unit at the Brockville Mental Health Centre (BMHC), the Forensic Inpatient Service at the Centre for Addiction and Mental Health (CAMH) and St. Michael’s Hospital in Toronto, Ontario.

 Dr. Newman received her B.A.
 (2010) in Psychology and Sociology from Wilfrid Laurier University and earned both her M.A.
 (2012) and Ph.D.
 (2016) in Clinical Psychology from Ryerson University.
 In 2017, Dr. Newman became registered as an autonomous psychologist with the College of Psychologists of Ontario (CPO).
 Dr. Newman is authorized by the CPO to provide psychological services to adult clients in the domains of forensic/correctional, counselling and clinical psychology.